greenwoodad/nmrsync/README.md

 * `RemoteUser`: User on the remote computer that you can SSH as.

-* `/nmr directory?`: Set this to 'y' for the default /(user)/nmr/(data set)/(expt #) data organization on the remote computer.
+* `/nmr folder?`: Set this to 'y' for the default /(user)/nmr/(data set)/(expt #) data organization on the remote computer.
 Set it to 'n' for data organized as /(user)/(data set)/(expt #)

 * `RemoteDataPath`: Full path containing NMR data on the remote comupter.
 Topspin/ICON-NMR usernames should be found in this folder.
+Use full path!

 * `LocalDataPath`: Full path on local computer to transfer the data to.
+Use full path!

 * `MountedPath`: (optional) A second path on the local computer to transfer data to.
 This can be an external hard drive or a mounted windows file share, for instance.
 (There's no requirement that this actually refer to a mounted file system but it should be local.)